Christopher M. Adams, MD, PhD – Founder, President, and CEO

 Philip E. Hansen, PhD – Outside Patent Advisor

-Dr. Hansen is outside patent advisor for Emmyon.
-He is a registered patent agent and a partner in the intellectual property firm of Heslin Rothenberg Farley & Mesiti P.C., Albany, New York.
-His background includes 16 years of experience as a research chemist in the pharmaceutical industry and 28 years as a patent agent to the prosecution of patent applications.
-He is registered to practice before the U.S. Patent and Trademark Office.
-Dr. Hansen is a graduate of Princeton University with an AB in Chemistry, and earned his PhD in Chemistry at Cornell.
+Phil Hansen is outside patent advisor for Emmyon.
+He is a registered patent agent in the intellectual property firm of Heslin Rothenberg Farley & Mesiti P.C., Albany, New York.
+His background includes 16 years of experience as a research chemist in the pharmaceutical industry and 28 years as a patent agent.
+Phil earned his PhD in Chemistry at Cornell.

 Erica M. Hines, MBA, JD – Outside Patent Counsel

-Ms. Hines is outside patent counsel for Emmyon.
-She is a registered patent attorney and an associate in the intellectual property firm of Heslin Rothenberg Farley & Mesiti P.C., Albany, New York.
-Ms. Hines is a graduate of Boston College, received her JD, magna cum laude, from Albany Law School, and currently serves as Chairperson of the Young Lawyers Section of the New York State Bar Association.
+Erica Hines is outside patent counsel for Emmyon.
+She is a registered patent attorney with Heslin Rothenberg Farley & Mesiti P.C., Albany, New York.
+Erica received her JD, magna cum laude, from Albany Law School, and is Immediate Past Chairperson of the Young Lawyers Section of the New York State Bar Association.